AdamLassiter/solo-calc/README.md

 The project can be run from the [src/](src) directory without any need for compiling/building.

 ### Prerequisites
-* Python3, web-browser supporting D3.js
+* Python 3.6
+* Webbrowser with d3.js support

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.